Annie Shekhar

 Annie Shekhar (c.
 1938 – 2 October 2022) was an Indian politician who was a senior member of the Indian National Congress.

 Career

 She was first elected as president of Colaba Mahila Congress and later as the General Secretary of the M.R.C.C.
 She was a two term municipal corporator at the BMC, and later a two term member of the Maharashtra Legislative Assembly, representing the Colaba constituency.
-From 2006-09, she served as Chairperson of the Children's Aid Society with the rank of minister of state.
+From 2006 to 2009, she served as Chairperson of the Children's Aid Society with the rank of minister of state.